baolong26052001/baolong26052001/README.md

 # 💫 About Me
-🔭 I'm a bachelor graduate from University Of Science (HCMUS), my major is Computer Science <br>
+🔭 I'm a bachelor graduate from University of Science (HCMUS), my major is Information Technology <br>
 🔭 My English level is IELTS 6.0 <br>

 # 💻 Tech Stack: